 During the State of Emergency 2021 the factory tour is closed to the general public.
 They haven’t specified what date they will reopen, but they said they will publish it on their official website in the future.
 The factory was also closed to the public during the 2020 State of Emergency and right through to Obon 2020.
 Moreover, since the pandemic began the tour hasn’t really been open to the general public much.
 Mainly just to school tours.
 You can get the most up to date information on this popular factory tour on their official website.

-The pocky tour was on my wish list since it opened its doors in 2012, but I was advised to wait until the kids were in primary school to go.
+The pocky tour was on my wish list since it opened its doors in 2012.
+However, I was advised to wait to go until the kids were in primary school.
 In 2015, I just couldn’t wait any longer so I booked it for the whole family.
 At the time the kids were 5, 4, 2 and 0!
 (We visited again during Spring Break 2017).
 Much to my delight, everyone, myself included, enjoyed the tour much more than we thought we would.
-The tour is 70 minutes long and includes a brief video, museum tour, tour of 2 lines of products and an interactive quiz game in a futuristic gaming room.
+The tour is 70 minutes long.
+It includes a brief video, museum tour, tour of 2 lines of products and an interactive quiz game in a futuristic gaming room.
 In fact, the whole tour building has a futuristic feel.